aadishhere/linkedin-endorse-bot/README.md

 ### Change:

-  •  Your browser information You usally use to browse LinkedIn (to reduce automation detection) `user_agent`
+  •  Your browser information You usually use to browse LinkedIn (to reduce automation detection) `user_agent`

 You can find your current browser's user-agent by searching ***"What's my user-agent?"*** in any search engine, it is just a string.